South East Coast Ambulance Service NHS Foundation

 thank every SECAmb colleague involved, including our ICT and

-the new system, and every member of EOC staff for their hard work
+Operational Teams and every member of EOC staff for their hard work

 “Along with the move to the new HQ and EOC in Crawley, the